RoboJackets/software-training-old/projects/exercises/03/readme.md

 ## 4. Add advanced functionality to the PID Class

 Remember that an integrator constatnly sums the error.
-This can be an issue if your integrator gets to be so large that it completly dominates the PID loop.
+This can be an issue if there is saturation in your system.
+What can happen is you are apply maximum effort, but do to saturation you are still not adding enough effort.
+So your integrator will contiue to grow and grow, otherwise known as "integrator windup".
 So we can use something call antiwindup.
 There are many implementations, but the main idea is that we never let the integrator get to big - we never let it "windup".
-One simple implementation is to just stop summing the integrator if we are over a certain threshold.
+One simple implementation is to just stop summing the integrator if we are over a certain threshold and subtract a small amount from it to get it below the threshold.
 Attempt to impement this in the PID controller.

 ## Bonus:

 Make the PID controller distance based rather than velocity based.
+This will require you to convert the encoder velocities to positions through integration.
+Good Luck!